Quick Start¶

 Configure system drivers:

-sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/intel/edge-developer-kit-reference-scripts/refs/heads/main/main_installer.sh)"
+sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/open-edge-platform/edge-developer-kit-reference-scripts/refs/heads/main/main_installer.sh)"

 Additional Reference